-Loney GC, Meyer PJ.
-Nicotine pre-treatment reduces sensitivity to the interoceptive stimulus effects of commonly abused drugs as assessed with taste conditioning paradigms.
-Drug Alcohol Depend.
-2019 Jan 1;194:341-350.
+Loney GC, Meyer PJ (2019) Nicotine reduces the sensitivity to the interoceptive properties of commonly abused drugs as assessed with taste conditioning paradigms.
+Drug and Alcohol Dependence.
+Jan 1;194:341-350 (pdf).

 Loney GC, Pautassi RM, Kapadia D, Meyer PJ (2018) Nicotine affects ethanol-conditioned taste, but not place, aversion in a simultaneous conditioning procedure, Alcohol 71: 47-55 (pdf).

 Loney GC, Meyer PJ.
 (2018) Brief Exposures to the Taste of Ethanol (EtOH) and Quinine Promote Subsequent Acceptance of EtOH in a Paradigm that Minimizes Postingestive Consequences.
 Alcohol Clin Exp Res.
 Dec 14 (pdf).

 Pasquariello KP, Han M, Unal C, Meyer PJ (2017) Adrenergic manipulation inhibits Pavlovian conditioned approach behaviors.
 Behavioral Brain Research 339: 278-285 (pdf).